What to Anticipate from Your Dissolution of Marriage in Colorado

 Financial disclosure and discovery

-Per Colorado state law, once a divorce process begins, each spouse is required to provide the other spouse with a full financial disclosure which details all debt, income, monthly expenses, and property or assets.
+Per Colorado state law, once a divorce process begins, each spouse is required to provide the other spouse with a full financial disclosure that details all debt, income, monthly expenses, and property or assets.
 These statements are used to help determine the division of assets and in spousal and child support negotiations.
-Documents that are required to be included are a Sworn Financial Statement, pay stubs, bank statements, tax documents, retirement and investment account statements, and debt documents.
+Documents that must be included are a Sworn Financial Statement, pay stubs, bank statements, tax documents, retirement and investment account statements, and debt documents.
 All documents must be submitted within 42 days of the initial dissolution of marriage filing.

 Trial (if necessary)

 If you and your spouse can’t agree on the final terms of your divorce, your case will move to a permanent orders hearing.
 How long the permanent orders hearing will take will depend on the issues that is involved as well as how well you and your spouse can work together to resolve issues and to identify the specific issues to be decided by the Judge,, D can be lengthy and expensive, so it’s best to work out your differences with your spouse before your case gets to the point of final or permanent orders hearing.
 During permanent orders hearing, each party will have the opportunity to work with and be represented by a local divorce attorney or custody lawyer, so it is best to ensure that you are working with a good divorce law firm near you.
 If your divorce ends up in a permanent orders hearing, a Colorado family law judge will evaluate the evidence presented by both you and your spouse and make decisions for you that involve your children, your assets and debts and your financial obligations.
 It is important to understand that if your case does go to a permanent orders hearing that you will not be able to negotiate the judge’s final decision.
 The time for negotiations is before the hearing.

 Decree of Dissolution of Marriage